scipp/scipp/doc/design.md

 *Exception:
 Coordinates can represent bin edges.
 In that case the extent will be larger by 1.*
+*Note: Matching dimensions refers only to matching *extents*.
+We *do* explicitly support *multi-dimensional* coordinates to implement the current "ragged"-workspace behavior of `Workspace2D`, where the X axis for every histogram can be different ([with exception of its length](#design-details-no-length-variation)).*
 A zero-dimensional variable corresponds to a point, i.e., it will contain a single data item.

 Variables come in two classes, distinguished by their tag: